-If you’re in Japan, you’re probably well aware of the campaign (it has famously been dubbed the “Go To Hell” campaign by opponents).
+If you’re in Japan, you’re probably well aware of the campaign (it was famously been dubbed the “Go To Hell” campaign by opponents).
 You, like us, probably have a whole lot of questions.
-Questions like: What exactly is it?, Does it apply to me?, How can I take advantage of it?, and, perhaps most importantly, Should I even be traveling and potentially spreading coronavirus wherever I go?.
+Questions like: What exactly is it?, Does it apply to me?, How can I take advantage of it?, and, Should I be traveling and potentially spreading coronavirus wherever I go?

 What is the Go To Travel campaign?

 Go To Travel is part of the larger Go To campaign, which also includes the Go To Eat promotion to encourage consumers to visit restaurants, and the postponed Go To Event campaign to urge audiences back to events.

 Under Go To Travel, the Japan Tourism Agency (JTA) subsidizes 35% of the cost of package tours or hotel stays up to ¥20,000 per person per night, or up to ¥10,000 for day trips.
 Also, from October 1st, travelers will be issued with coupons for eating at restaurants and purchasing souvenirs at their destination, equal to 15% of the travel package price.
 So if you book a ¥100,000 holiday, you’ll get ¥15,000 worth of coupons from the travel operator that you booked through.
 For more on the local coupons, check the official site (in Japanese).

 There is no restriction on the number of nights, and you can take advantage of the campaign as many times as you like.
 So if you book a 7-night package, you can get up to ¥140,000 off your stay.